Database

 Pillar Tariffs and trade defence measures applied on ICT goods | Indicator Participation in the WTO Information Technology Agreement (ITA) and 2015 expansion (ITA II)

-Benin is not a signatory of the 1996 World Trade Organization (WTO) Information Technology Agreement (ITA) nor the 2015 expansion (ITA II).
+India is a signatory of the World Trade Organization (WTO) Information Technology Agreement (ITA) of 1996, but it is not a signatory of its 2015 expansion (ITA II).

 Coverage ICT goods